-The responses received from publically available databases, used to confirm Subscriber information, are protected from unauthorized modification.
+The responses received from publicly available databases, used to confirm Subscriber information, are protected from unauthorized modification.

-4.3.1 CA Actions during Certificate Issuance
+4.3.1.
+CA Actions during Certificate Issuance

 CA verifies the source of a certificate request before issuance.
-If the crypto medium has opted for key generation and storage, the details such as make, model, serial no, etc are also recorded.
+If the crypto medium is used for the key generation and storage, the details such as make, model, serial no, etc are also recorded.
 Certificates are checked to ensure that all fields and extensions are properly populated.
 After generation, verification, and acceptance, CA publishes the certificate in the repository.

-4.3.2 Notification to Subscriber of Certificate Issuance
+4.3.2.
+Notification to Subscriber of Certificate Issuance

-CA will notify the subject (End Entity Subscriber) of certificate issuance through email and internet links.
+CA will notify the subject (End Entity Subscriber) of certificate issuance through email/SMS and internet link.

-4.4 Certificate Acceptance
+4.4.
+Certificate Acceptance

-4.4.1 Conduct Constituting Certificate Acceptance
+4.4.1.
+Conduct Constituting Certificate Acceptance

-The DSC applicant must confirm acceptance of the certificate upon notification of issuance by the CA. Notification and link are sent to the subscriber for downloading the certificate.
+The DSC applicant must confirm acceptance of the certificate upon notification of issuance by the CA. Notification and link are sent to a subscriber for downloading the certificate.
 The content of the certificate will be displayed to the subscriber along with the download option.
 Downloading the certificate constitutes the subscriber's acceptance of the certificate.

-4.4.2 Publication of the Certificate by the CA
+4.4.2.
+Publication of the Certificate by the CA